Adolescent & Teenage Counselling Singapore

 What Parents Wish Their Kids Knew

-Parenting a teenager today can feel like learning a new language one made of silences, sudden emotions, and conversations that seem to vanish mid-sentence.
+Parenting a teenager can feel like learning a new language made of silences, sudden emotions, and conversations that fade halfway through.
 Many parents wish their children knew that behind every reminder, question, or boundary lies love, concern, and a deep longing to keep them safe.

-At Listening Ear, we help parents rediscover that calm centre to move from fear to trust, from reacting to reconnecting.
+At Listening Ear Counselling & Consultancy Pte.
+Ltd., we help parents rediscover that calm centre: to move from fear to trust, from reacting to reconnecting.
 When parents learn to speak in ways their children can hear, and listen in ways their children can trust, relationships begin to heal.

 We’re Still Learning Too